 Fish of the Day won Best Lifestyle Show at the 2016 Houston International Film Festival.
-Purchased by the National Geographic Channel, the series has screened in over 35 countries.
+Purchased by the National Geographic Channel, the series has screened in more than 35 countries.

-Soon after, Gayford became the object of news cameras when his partner Jacinda Ardern was announced as the leader of the Labour Party, weeks before the 2017 election.
+Soon after, Gayford became the target of news cameras, when his partner Jacinda Ardern was announced as leader of the Labour Party weeks before the 2017 election.
 At the time, Gayford was filming a fishing story off Australia’s Sunshine Coast.
 Gayford had originally met Ardern to express his concerns about security legislation.
 When Ardern became Prime Minister, Gayford added 'New Zealand’s first bloke' to his CV.
 In January 2018 an image of a whānau of fish hooks on social media heralded that Ardern was pregnant.

 Fish of the Day website.
 Accessed 16 February 2018

 Peter Eley, 'Clarke Gayford introduces partner Jacinda Ardern to the joys of fishing' (Interview) - TV Guide, 17 July 2016